HomeDing/homeding.github.io/boards/wifikit8.md

 }
 ```

-The onboard button labeled "PRG" pulls D3 down and can be used with a digital input:
+The onboard button labeled "PRG" pulls D3 down and can be used with a digital input and the display can be used to show some information.
+tEXT:

 ```JSON
 "digitalin": {